St Mary's Church, Islington: 20th century

 An extensive portico of Portland stone was built at the west door in 1904, to a design of Sir Reginald Blomfield.
 It includes a relief of the Nativity.

 Donald Coggan, later Archbishop of Canterbury, served as curate from 1934 to 1937.
-David Sheppard, later Bishop of Liverpool, played cricket for England while an assistant curate at Islington, 1955–7.

 On the third night of the London Blitz, at 10.20pm on 9 September 1940, a bomb destroyed the majority of the church, leaving only the tower and spire intact.

 The church was rebuilt following an appeal by the incumbent, The Revd Hugh Gough, and dedicated in 1956 when Maurice Wood was vicar.
 The partnership of John Seely and Paul Paget produced an ambitious design that attempted to create a space suitable for a "renaissance of evangelical worship".
 The main worship space is vast, with a volume of over 5000 cubic metres, and features deep clear windows that allow an unusually high amount of more natural light.
 The east and west ends have murals by Brian Thomas.
 The original church's lectern, baptismal font and Royal Arms all survived the bombing.
 They are visible within the church.

-In 1962, George Carey became curate and, among other innovations, made connections with local council departments and founded a new Boy's Club.
+David Sheppard, later Bishop of Liverpool, played cricket for England while an assistant curate at Islington, 1955–7.
+In 1962, George Carey later Archbishop of Canterbury, became curate and, among other innovations, made connections with local council departments and founded a new Boys' Club.

-In 1967, with the support of Revd Johnson, brothers Dr Majeeb Chowdhry, Najeeb Chowdhry, Waheeb Chowdhry and their friend Emmanuel Din started the first Asian Christian Church in the UK, at St Mary's Church.
+In 1967 St Mary's under Rev Johnson saw the beginning of the first church for British Asians.
+The founders were the brothers Chowdhry (Majeed, Najeeb and Waheeb) and their friend Emmanuel Din.
 Revd Daniel Gill became the first Pakistani minister to lead an Urdu service in the UK, although he was not an ordained minister in the Church of England.
 This British Pakistani church inspired the growth of similar 'Urdu Fellowships' across London and eventually the UK.
 As many Pakistani Christians have moved to less expensive areas of London, the Urdu fellowship ended in the 1990s.

 St Mary's role in British Evangelicalism waned, as the Islington Clerical Conference (of which the vicar had been ex-officio president) ended in 1983.

 21st century

-In 2003, vicar Graham Kings and others founded Fulcrum, which seeks to renew the evangelical tradition at the centre of the Church of England.
+In 2003, vicar Graham Kings and others founded Fulcrum, a think-tank to renew the evangelical tradition at the centre of the Church of England.

 From the 1990s, as Islington became a more fashionable place to live and Upper Street developed a significant nightlife, St Mary's retained a concern to serve the widening range of people in the locality.
 The crypt beneath the church was radically transformed with an innovative regeneration programme.
-In 2009, the St Mary Islington Community Partnership was formed to deliver and expand the range of community services that take place in the crypt and neighbourhood centre.